journee-live/sentry-native/README.md

-- The crashpad backend on macOS currently has no support for notifying the crashing process, and can thus not properly terminate sessions or call the registered `before_send` hook.
+- The crashpad backend on macOS currently has no support for notifying the crashing process, and can thus not properly terminate sessions or call the registered `before_send` or `on_crash` hook.
 It will also lose any events that have been queued for sending at time of crash.
+- The Crashpad backend on Windows supports fast-fail crashes, which bypass SEH (Structured Exception Handling) primarily for security reasons. `sentry-native` registers a WER (Windows Error Reporting) module, which signals the `crashpad_handler` to send a minidump when a fast-fail crash occurs But since this process bypasses SEH, the application local exception handler is no longer invoked, which also means that for these kinds of crashes, `before_send` and `on_crash` will not be invoked before sending the minidump and thus have no effect.

 ## Development